How To Cook Northern Pike

 If you go to the seafood section of your supermarket, you will find Clubhouse Tempura Batter, which is the batter you get in Japanese restaurants.
 Just follow the instructions when making the mix, except add a level teaspoon of salt.
 Then dip the Northern Pike fillet in the batter and deep fry until golden brown.
 You might want to make the batter a little bit thicker than they say in the instructions.

-Lemon Pepper Shake-&-Bake is great for deep-frying.
-Just clean the Northern Pike fillets off and make sure they are damp, shake the fish in the mix and deep fry in oil or lard.
-For a thicker batter coating, dip the fillet in beaten eggs and then roll in Shake-&-Bake.
+Shake 'n Bake is great for deep-frying.
+Just clean the Northern Pike fillets off and make sure they are damp, shake the fish in the mix and deep-fry in oil or lard.
+For a thicker batter coating, dip the fillet in beaten eggs and then roll in Shake 'n Bake.
+You can also slow fry in butter.
+My favorites are original, crispy buffalo, Italian herb and lemon pepper.

 There are a million different recipes for Beer Batter.
 Below are a couple methods that are popular with fisherman and people that are camping.